Patient's Query

 I understand your concern.

 I have gone through your reports (attachments are hidden to protect the patient's identity).
-ST elevations should be assessed on what type of elevations are there, concave elevations, convex elevations, upsloping, horizontal or downsloping, and to see whether any reciprocal changes in opposite leads are there.
+ST elevations should be assessed based on what type of elevations there are, concave elevations, convex elevations, upsloping, horizontal or downsloping, and to see whether any reciprocal changes in opposite leads are there.
 Please send me your ECG.
 Since MRI is normal, most likely, ECG will not have serious changes.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!